Acting in a network. Thinking globally. Promoting change.

 The DICE Conference is open to students, researchers and university staff, stakeholders from society and business and all those interested in the topic from a national and international context.

 The conference will consist of various panels, which will be organised by the panel conveners themselves.
-We particularly welcome panels
+You can look forward to panels

 If you have any questions, please contact email@example.com